Advocates for Trans Equality: United ENDA

-NCTE undertook successful work on state and local policies and in getting "gender identity" added to federal hate crimes legislation (which passed in 2009 as the Mathew Shepard and James Byrd Hate Crimes Prevention Act).
+NCTE undertook successful work on state and local policies and in getting "gender identity" added to federal hate crimes legislation (which passed in 2009 as the Matthew Shepard and James Byrd Hate Crimes Prevention Act).
 But its primary initial policy goals were transforming the lesbian and gay rights movement into the LGBTQ rights movement and adding gender identity and expression language to the Employment Non-Discrimination Act (ENDA), which was then pending before Congress and covered only "sexual orientation".

-A significant step toward making the lesbian and gay rights movement more inclusive occurred in 2007, when NCTE and the National Gay and Lesbian Task Force led a coalition of more than 425 trans and LGBT groups known as United ENDA, which demanded that Congress not pass ENDA without gender identity protections.
+A significant step toward making the lesbian and gay rights movement more inclusive occurred in 2007, when NCTE and the National Gay and Lesbian Task Force led a coalition of more than 350 trans and LGBT groups known as United ENDA, which demanded that Congress not pass ENDA without gender identity protections.
 Even though no version of ENDA was enacted, the United ENDA campaign was a turning point in LGBTQ activism, leading to the solidification of an LGBTQ movement that was fully committed to trans rights.

-ENDA had been the legislative priority for lesbian and gay rights organizations since it was first introduced in 1993, but gender identity protections were not added until 2007.
+ENDA had been the legislative priority for lesbian and gay rights organizations since it was first introduced in 1994, but gender identity protections were not added until 2007.
 ENDA was replaced in 2015 with the Equality Act, which would ban discrimination based on sex, sexual orientation, and gender identity in not just employment, but also in public accommodations, education, housing, and credit.
-The Equality Act has yet to become law as of 2020.
+The Equality Act has yet to become law as of 2025.

 ID Documents

-NCTE is increasingly more involved in state advocacy as resources allowed, which included pushing states to make it easier for trans people to change their names and gender markers on identification documents (e.g., driver’s licenses and birth certificates) and to enact policies requiring health insurance companies and systems (such as Medicaid) to cover transition-related healthcare.
-NCTE maintains a comprehensive resources on its website to assist trans people with navigating the complex state and local policies on ID document, as well as navigating health care systems to get them to provide transition-related care.
+NCTE is increasingly more involved in state advocacy as resources allowed, which included pushing states to make it easier for trans people to change their names and gender markers on identification documents (e.g., driver's licenses and birth certificates) and to enact policies requiring health insurance companies and systems (such as Medicaid) to cover transition-related healthcare.
+NCTE maintains comprehensive resources on its website to assist trans people with navigating the complex state and local policies on ID documents, as well as navigating healthcare systems to get them to provide transition-related care.

 Won't Be Erased

 During the Trump Administration, NCTE was a leader in resisting policy rollbacks from the federal government.
-In 2018, NCTE launched the "Won’t Be Erased" campaign in response to a leaked White House memo that outlined a strategy to overturn protections for trans people.
+In 2018, NCTE launched the "Won't Be Erased" campaign in response to a leaked White House memo that outlined a strategy to overturn protections for trans people.
 To document and raise awareness of the anti-trans actions of the Trump administration, NCTE has also catalogued each loss on its website in a project called "The Discrimination Administration".